jamesnmcdowell/gee-mail/README.md

 # gee-mail

-> Building a a remarkably similar email inbox lo to gmail using vue.js
+> Building a a remarkably similar email inbox to gmail using vue.js

 ## Build Setup